A note from Liberty

 I am passionate about shepherding harmony within the inter-connectedness of all things and work closely with natural metaphors, ancient wisdom, and creative exercises to guide the coaching process.
 I allow the flexibility of creativity while supporting the process of each client’s unique transformation.

-I was born and raised in the fertile lands of the Chinook peoples, often known as the Willamette Valley, where I live currently with my partner and sweet kitty, Butter.
+I was born and raised in the fertile lands of the Chinook peoples, often known as the Willamette Valley, but recently moved to St. Louis where I now live with my partner and sweet pup, Onni.
 I cherish my non-human relationships, non-English languages, tea, pressing flowers and supporting the emergence and flourishing of land-based community projects.

 Among the many muses that move my work, music is among the most potent.
 Music is the most definite way for her to connect with spirit and emotion, to express true feelings and to integrate the process of growth.
 I draw my inspiration from the birds, flower, natural phenomena, and human will for freedom and justice.
 She is currently committed to two groups, self-led Liberty Awakening and a duo, Medicine Web, with her partner, Dakota Gonzalez.